jaywink/ansible-letsencrypt/README.md

 This role will pull in the official [Certbot client](https://github.com/certbot/certbot), install it and issue or renew a certificate with your chosen domain.

 Functionality as follows:
-* Tested on Ubuntu 14.04 and Debian 8
+* Tested on Ubuntu 14.04 and Debian 8, Debian 9
 * One domain per role include only
 * Runs in `certonly` mode only